artur-paprzycki-exa/RPi3/README.md

 Each detected SSID and acompanying info is send as separate message in syslog format.
 To configure pi as rough wifi network detection drone download cofigure_pi script to /home/pi folder and run with command 'sudo bash /home/pi/configure_pi.sh'
-Note: Configure_pi script has hardcoded sumologic syslog collector token, pleas amend line #35 with your own token.
+Note: Configure_pi script requires sumologic syslog collector token, please amend line #35 with your own token.
 Token is stored between [] square brackets.